oliverjam/bookmarkd/README.md

 Choose from over 101 free ebooks and read them online or offline.

-We carry high quality ebooks that have been digitized and diligently slugified by a team of volunteers.
+We carry high quality ebooks that have been curated by digitized by 1000s of volunteers.

 ## Tech stack: